qnikst/ghc-timings-report/README.markdown

 2. I've tried to build a table where I output all the phases, but such a table bacame too big so "Numbers" that I was using for working with data refused to work with it.
 So I've abadonned that idea unless I'll find a way to represent data in a compact way.
+3. `-ddump-json` doesn't affect `-ddump-timings` to it still required to use custom format parser instead of nice json one.